Godzilla 1985: Changes

+The theatrical release of the film in the United Kingdom was also edited, removing the sea louse attack.
+This was due to the British Board of Film Classification (BBFC) feeling that the scene was too scary, with the BBFC's examiner report declaring that the uncut scene would "simply frighten kids under the seats, never to re-emerge", and wouldn't pass with a rating lower than 15 unless it was cut.
+Otherwise the report said that Godzilla 1985 would be "great fun for the kids" after the cut was made, and so the further edited film was given a PG rating.
+When it was released on VHS in the UK, the film was presented with the sea louse included, as the Board deemed the scene less frightening on a smaller screen.
+The scene was also retained when Carlton Home Video released the original Japanese version of The Return of Godzilla on VHS as well, both being released with the PG rating.

 In addition, the theatrical release (and most home video versions, plus the TV version) was accompanied by Marv Newland's short cartoon, Bambi Meets Godzilla.

 The North American version, with the added Raymond Burr footage, runs 87 minutes, 16 minutes shorter than the Japanese version.

 The closing narration, spoken by Raymond Burr, is as follows:

 Reception

 Box office

 Opening on August 23, 1985, in 235 North American theaters, the film grossed $509,502 ($2,168 per screen) in its opening weekend, on its way to a $4,116,710 total gross.

-Over time, Godzilla 1985, though not a hit, was partially profitable for New World only with the addition of home video and television syndication (the film debuted on television on May 16, 1986).
+Over time, Godzilla 1985, though not a hit, became somewhat profitable for New World after including the revenues from home video and television syndication.
+The film debuted on television on May 16, 1986.

 It was the last Godzilla film produced by Toho to receive any major release in North American theaters until Godzilla 2000 fifteen years later.